Rakshabandhan is around the corner, so here is a great recipe to make for your family lunch or dinner!

 **I use Rasoi Magic’s “No onion, No Garlic” ready spice mix for this; it’s quick, easy, and Jain!
 If you don’t have this or want a vegan version, skip the milk, and you can use garam masala or any other paneer masala containing: cashew nut, rice flakes, sugar, salt, red chili, coriander, tomato powder, fenugreek leaves, cumin, corn starch

-- Mix the entire Rasoi Magic spice mix into 1 cup of milk.
+- Mix the entire Rasoi Magic spice mix into 1 cup of non-dairy milk.
 If you are using a different masala, skip this step and add your masala to the hot oil in step 3.

 - Heat 2 tbsp of oil (olive or coconut oil) in another pan.
 Add tomato puree and ground fresh chili.
 Fry for 2-3 minutes until cooked.